-The FLOSEAL Matrix kit consists of a bovine-derived Gelatin Matrix component, a human-derived Thrombin component, Applicator tips, and mixing accessories.
+The FLOSEAL Matrix kit consists of a bovine-derived Gelatin Matrix component, a recombinant human Thrombin component, Applicator tips, and mixing accessories.
 The mixing accessories include a syringe for Matrix preparation, containing 0.9% Sodium Chloride Solution and a vial adapter for needle-free reconstitution.
 The accessories are included to facilitate the reconstitution and mixing of the Thrombin into the Gelatin Matrix.
 Applicator tips are included to facilitate the delivery of FLOSEAL Matrix to the site to be treated.
 (For specific package contents, see Table in "How Supplied" section.)

 The Gelatin Matrix consists of cross-linked gelatin granules and is provided sterile and non-pyrogenic in a disposable syringe.
-The Thrombin (Human) is a sterile, non-pyrogenic, freeze-dried, vapor-heated and solvent/detergent treated powder preparation made from pooled human plasma.
-The Sodium Chloride Solution is a sterile, non-pyrogenic solution After reconstitution of the lyophilized Thrombin with Sodium Chloride Solution, the resulting Thrombin solution contains 500 units '/mL Thrombin (Human).
+The Thrombin (Recombinant) is a sterile lyophilized recombinant human Thrombin (USP).
+The Sodium Chloride Solution is a sterile, non-pyrogenic solution.